 The Notch Story

-Apple implemented the notch to accommodate a number of its features like the front camera, stereo speaker, microphone, flash, and a multitude of sensors for Face ID.
+Apple implemented the Notch to accommodate a number of its features like the front camera, stereo speaker, microphone, flash, and many sensors for Face ID.
 These Features were earlier part of a thick bezel that typically covered a great deal of your screen.

-The original iPhone had a screen-to-body ratio of 52% and the 6S is at 64%.
+The original iPhone had a screen-to-body ratio of 52%, and the 6S is at 64%.
 In simpler terms, the edges around your screen were becoming thinner with each iteration.
-The iPhone X and later models managed to achieve 85% screen-to-body ratio.
-This improvement was possible due to two significant changes – removal of the home button and the addition of a notch.
+The iPhone X and later models managed to achieve an 85% screen-to-body ratio.
+This improvement was possible due to two significant changes – removing the home button and a notch.

 Upon its launch, the little black strip had to face much ridicule and memes.
 Though, as always, the competitor went ahead to adopt the innovation.
 Throughout 2017 and 2018, Apple competitors launched a hoard of smartphones with variant versions of the ‘notch.’

-The Huawei Mate 20 Pro came up with a shorter, longer notch that housed a wide array of sensors.
-OnePlus 6T went for a teardrop-shaped notch and Google Pixel 3 incorporated a large, curved box for a notch.
+The Huawei Mate 20 Pro came up with a shorter, more elongate notch that housed a wide array of sensors.
+OnePlus 6T went for a teardrop-shaped notch, and Google Pixel 3 incorporated a large, curved box for a notch.

-Samsung did resist for a while but ultimately reduced the bezel in its 2019 flagship, the Galaxy S10 in favor of an Infinity-O display.
-It incorporated a ‘hole-punch’ notch for the front camera, that also houses the facial recognition sensors.
+Samsung did resist for a while but ultimately reduced the bezel in its 2019. flagship, the Galaxy S10, in favor of an Infinity-O display.
+It incorporated a ‘hole-punch’ notch for the front camera, which also houses the facial recognition sensors.
 Stereo speakers are placed on the top edge of the device.
-In fact, we even have several examples where Samsung has eventually followed suit to Apple’s inventions.
+We even have several examples where Samsung has eventually followed suit to Apple’s inventions.

-All in all, all smartphones featured a notch, either by resizing it, changing the shape or by merely renaming.
+All smartphones featured a notch, either by resizing it, changing the shape or by merely renaming it.

 Cut That Notch

-As per most designers and tech aficionados, the notch is a temporary stop before a no intrusion screen is developed.
+As per most designers and tech enthusiasts, the notch is a temporary stop before a no intrusion screen is developed.
 Many smartphone manufacturers have been introducing techniques to circumvent the notch.

-Even Asus ZenFone 6, incorporated a camera that flips up from the back.
+Even Asus ZenFone 6 incorporated a camera that flips up from the back.
 As for Xiaomi Mi Mix 3, it used a sliding mechanism.
-Another nifty hack is employed by Chinese smartphone manufacturer Nubia X. The phone has a second screen at the back, so you can use the front-camera features, such as selfie from the rear camera itself.
+Chinese smartphone manufacturer Nubia X employs another nifty hack.
+The phone has a second screen to use the front-camera features, such as a selfie from the rear camera itself.